kof/jqtpl/readme.md

 ### jqtpl.tmpl(markup, data, options);

 Compile and render a template.
+It uses `jqtpl.template` method.

 - `markup` html code string
 - `data` object or array of data